These are the instructor’s lecture notes for a course in Trigonometry

 and half-angle formulas follow from those

-and the first Pythagorean identity.
+together with the first Pythagorean identity.

 Question: who cares?